sybila/biodivine/BEEP/BEEP-2-BCSL to SBML-multi.md

 ### Background

-BioChemical Space Language (BCSL) serves as description formalism for general BioChemical Space annotation format [[3](#literature)] of biological objects and processes.
+BioChemical Space Language (BCSL) serves as a description formalism for general BioChemical Space annotation format [[3](#literature)] of biological objects and processes.
 The type of the language is so-called *rule-based*, an abstraction above traditional reaction-based formalism.
 Instead of expressing interactions between particular objects, we talk about *types* of the objects.
 This way, the description is more concise.
 Moreover, the language is using several unique abstractions which fit for writing biochemical processing while trying to keep its syntax as readable as possible.

 ### Problem

-Despite advantages of particular abstractions of BCSL, it is very useful to relate such language to a standard notation for better sharing and processing options for other tools and researchers.
+Despite the advantages of particular abstractions of BCSL, it is very useful to relate such language to standard notation for better sharing and processing options for other tools and researchers.
 There is a well-established standard for reaction-based systems - Systems Biology Markup Language (SBML) [[4](#literature)].
 Recently, this standard was extended for rule-based systems by a package called SBML-multi [[2](#literature)].
 The automatic translation to this language is a crucial aspect for further usage of BCSL.

 ### Solution